animal-tree/Writing-stuff/BadStuff77-Paranoias.md

     - Also, with a cynical method of redistribution: for example, live as a monk for more than a year and God will repay your sacrifices by going over the top to make you take drugs, lacking any other vehicle of reward for you amid only further punishments on top of existing sacrifices
     - Or worse, that those cynical temptations arise to rob you of any actualized reward for your struggles and efforts, no matter how much you do and for how long, always to put the guilt on you for your own unrealized success, always playing this trickery until your eventual human surrender to some "temptation" or another, if not by lack of will, then pretty much by external force and coercion
     - That there are false equivalences between those synthetic false apotheses and the ones you've actually earned, in the eyes/perception/mechanics of "God"/that which lies beyond modern physics
-    - And all of this points to a God that does not plan well, or doesn't coordinate events with much potency, or isn't good
+    - And all of this points to a God that doesn't plan well, and/or doesn't coordinate events with much singularized potency, and/or isn't good
 65.